windmill-labs/windmilldocs/docs/apps/7_app_e-commerce.md

 We use Supabase as a backend for this app.
 It is a great alternative to Firebase and it is free to use.
 It is a great way to get started with building your app.
 You can read more about Supabase [here](https://supabase.io/).
 Windmill has a [Supabase integration](/docs/integrations/supabase/) on the HUB that allows you to easily connect your app to Supabase, and integrate it with your app.

-A blog post is available on the [Integrate Supabase with Windmill](/blog/setup-supabase-on-windmill) that explains how to integrate Supabase with Windmill.

 We will use the following scripts from the Hub:

 - [Fetch data from Supabase](https://hub.windmill.dev/scripts/supabase/1512/fetch-data-supabase)